uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 - [ ] **Determine Legal Grounds*: Identify and document the legal basis for processing personal data, such as consent or legitimate interess.

-- [ ] **Obtain Informed Consent*: Where applicable, secure explicit consent from individuals before processing their daa.
+- [ ] **Obtain Informed Consent*: Where applicable, secure explicit consent from individuals before processing their data.

 ### 2.2 Data Minimization and Purpose Limitation